 Enter the interest you received on a student loan(s) during the calendar year.
-For loans made before January 1, 2004, you are not required to but you may include loan origination fees and/or capitalized interest in box 1 as described in Proposed Regulations section 1.221-1(h)(2).
+For loans made on or after September 1, 2004, you are required to include loan origination fees and/or capitalized interest in box 1.
+See Regulations section 1.221-1(f).